celery/celery/docs/userguide/routing.rst

     ok.

 Now that the message is sent you can retrieve it again.
-You can use the ``basic.get``` command here, which polls for new messages on the queue (which is alright for maintenance tasks, for services you'd want to use ``basic.consume`` instead)
+You can use the ``basic.get``` command here, that polls for new messages on the queue in a synchronous manner
+(this is OK for maintenance tasks, but for services you want to use ``basic.consume`` instead)

 Pop a message off the queue: